Overview: Let me start out by saying the welfare of the client is 1st and foremost in our investigations.

 We are there to investigate and document any activity. we don't do house blessings, cleansing or exorcisms.

 This is a classic example of a residual haunting.
-Paranormal investigators believe that this type of haunting is not a true spirit, but rather the residual echo of actions which take place in that particular location.
+Paranormal investigators believe that this type of haunting is not a true spirit, but rather the residual imprint of actions which take place in that particular location.
 Most often, these actions involved a lot of emotional energy being released at one time; usually around or at the point of someone's death.
 Residual hauntings can often be found on old battlefields, old homes, and other historic locations.

 The behavior of a ghost varies greatly, much like people in general.
 Some spirits are elusive and may never be seen by many who work or dwell in a haunted location.
 Other spirits may seek the attention of the living by appearing to people.
 Spirits can also make their presence known invisibly; some people can actually sense them.